Hoffman Estates Divorce Attorney

-The experienced Hoffman Estates divorce attorneys at the Law Offices of Martin Delaney are familiar with all evidentiary and procedural rules in both Cook County and Kane County.
+The experienced Hoffman Estates divorce attorneys at the Delaney Heckman are familiar with all evidentiary and procedural rules in both Cook County and Kane County.
 We are well-positioned to navigate your case throughout the complex civil law system and achieve a cost-effective and favorable resolution.
 Later, when financial or emotional circumstances change, we ensure that your paperwork keeps pace with these changes.

 Initiating a Divorce

 Illinois is a pure no-fault state.
 Irreconcilable differences constitute the only possible ground for divorce.
 One spouse’s testimony on this point is sufficient.
 If the other spouse challenges the divorce, most judges view that conflict as evidence that the marriage is hopelessly broken down.

 In most cases, serving the non-filing spouse with legal paperwork is only a technicality.
 However, if the spouses have already gone their separate ways, legal service could be a problem.
 Fortunately, Illinois allows service by publication or posting in these cases.
 Additionally, a few Cook County judges allow service via Twitter, Facebook, and other social media platforms.

 About two weeks after the non-filing spouse receives official notice, most judges hold temporary hearings.
 At these hearings, judges make important decisions about child custody, spousal support, and other issues.
 So, at the Delaney Heckman, our Hoffman Estates divorce attorneys are a strong voice for you.